JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 ![image](../../imgs/tutor-1-img-emptycell.png)

-This is right, there is nothing to display.
-In the browser's developer console (press F12) we will see our arrays received by the browser from Wolfram Kernel
+>>That is correct, there is nothing to display.
+In the browser's developer console (press F12), we will see the arrays received by the browser from the Wolfram Kernel.

 ![image](../../imgs/tutor-1-img-consolelog.png)

 #### Making DOM objects

 The DOM element in the cell created for each interactive object is accessible from the argument `env.element`

->This is rather simple, every time when the `FrontEndExecutable` runs, it creates a `<span>` element and puts it's `id` into the `env` variable
+>This is rather simple, whenever the `FrontEndExecutable` runs, it creates a `<span>` element and puts it's `id` into the `env` variable.
 >
 >*src/frontend.js* (corresponding fragment of the code)
 >```js